The Perfect Diaper Bag Tutorial |

 • 5 snaps (if desired)

 Now, you will need to cut several pieces from this.
-I will attempt to show you below in a picture, but I am also going to tell you.
+I will attempt to show you below in a picture, but I will also tell you.

-• 4- 13 x 19 rectangles (2 cute fabric; 2 lining fabric) This is the body of the bag
+• 4- 13 x 19 rectangles (2 cute fabrics; 2 lining fabrics) — this is the body of the bag

 Directions:

 Breathe.
 One step at a time.
-I can’t tell you how many times I went over and over all the pieces I cut to make sure I had all of them.
-If you find you’re missing something, you can always go back later.
+I can’t tell you how many times I went over and over all the pieces I cut to ensure I had all of them.
+If you’re missing something, you can always go back later.
 The pieces above are folded up in some cases so you can see the lining pieces underneath.
-Top is the strap; the large center part is the body pieces; left side is cup holders; right side is inner/outer pockets; bottom is the bottom/side of bag.
+The top is the strap; the large center part is the body pieces; the left side is cup holders; the right side is inner/outer pockets; the bottom is the bottom/side of the bag.
 PUL is missing from this picture (oops).

-First we’re going to do the strap.
+Step 1: First, we’re going to do the strap.
 It’s the easiest.
-Put the fabric pieces right sides together, and sew around both the long sides and one short side, leaving the other short side open.
+Put the fabric pieces right sides together, and sew around both the long and short sides, leaving the other short sides open.

-Tuck the ends of the open side in about 1/2″ and sew it closed.
-Then, turn to the long side and press it down smoothly and sew all the way down.
+Step 3: Tuck the ends of the open side in about 1/2″ and sew it closed.
+Then, turn to the long side, press it down smoothly, and sew all the way down.
 Go around the entire strap this way.
-This is called “top stitching” and it makes your tube into a nice flat strap.
+This is called “topstitching,” and it makes your tube into a nice flat strap.

-Use a zigzag stitch to sew the end of each elastic to the edge of the cloth (positioned as above).
-Then, slowly stretch it and sew all the way across.
-When it’s done it will naturally pucker since you stretched it.
+Step 6: Use a zigzag stitch to sew the end of each elastic to the edge of the cloth (positioned as above).
+Then, slowly stretch it and sew it all the way across.
+When it’s done, it will naturally pucker since you stretched it.

-Notice, because of the gathering, that the top edges match, but the bottom is a little bigger than the strap.
-Simply gather it a little bit in the center (I did two little “fold over” sections about a third of the way through) and then it will match nicely and you’ll have a good pocket.
+Step 9: Notice, because of the gathering, that the top edges match, but the bottom is a little bigger than the strap.
+Simply gather it in the center (I did two little “fold over” sections about a third of the way through), and then it will match nicely, and you’ll have a good pocket.

-You can see a little bit of the gathering in the above picture.
+Step 10: You can see some of the gathering in the above picture.
 Do the same thing to the other cup holder.

-Pin the inner pocket to the lining, and the outer pocket to the outer fabric.
+Step 14: Pin the inner pocket to the lining and the outer pocket to the outer fabric.

-Now, put the two parts together (pockets facing out) and sew together.
+Step 16: Now, put the two parts together (pockets facing out) and sew them together.
 This part of the bag is now done.

 Here comes the trickiest part…so pay attention!
-Though actually this wasn’t as hard as I thought it would be.
+This wasn’t as hard as I thought it would be.

-This is tricky to sew because the shiny side of the PUL is down against the sewing machine and it slips around easily.
+Step 18: This is tricky to sew because the shiny side of the PUL is down against the sewing machine, and it slips around easily.
 Go slow.
 Sew it together on all four sides.
-On the bottom (where the PUL hangs down), stay a couple inches above the bottom of the lining fabric.
-Later you will be folding the PUL up to make the bag.
+On the bottom (where the PUL hangs down), stay a couple of inches above the bottom of the lining fabric.
+Later, you will be folding the PUL up to make the bag.

 Once these parts are sewn together, it’s time to make the slit for the zipper.
 Here is about where it should be placed.

-On the edge of each slit, cut up about 1/4″, and down about 1/4″.
+Step 20: On the edge of each slit, cut up about 1/4″ and down about 1/4″.
 Fold these over (both layers) with the PUL side facing up.
 Pin the zipper to the PUL side.
-You are pinning it to the lining (folded over), PUL (folded over), and both layers in the front too.
+You are pinning it to the lining (folded over), PUL (folded over), and both layers in the front.

-Sew the zipper on both sides (along where it is pinned).
-The zipper is being sewn to four layers of fabric.
+Step 21: Sew the zipper on both sides (along where it is pinned).
+The zipper will be sewn into four layers of fabric.

 Then the zipper is in!

-Now, flip it over and fold up the PUL.
-Sew it on all the open sides so that it is now a closed bag, accessed through the zipper.
+Step 22: Now, flip it over and fold up the PUL.
+Sew it on all the open sides so it is now a closed bag, accessed through the zipper.

 Now, it’s time to put the whole thing together!
 Almost done. 🙂

-Pin one side to the long side/bottom piece you sewed earlier.
+Step 24: Pin one side to the long side/bottom piece you sewed earlier.
 The corners will be a little bit weird; it’s okay.
 Later, you’ll fold them over slightly as you sew.
-Pin RIGHT SIDES together now, you’re finishing it with neat edges!
+Pin RIGHT SIDES together now; you’re finishing it with neat edges!

 (You can see a snap I put on in the picture below.
-It didn’t work out so well, mostly because I can’t find the second die for my snap press.
-But you can add one to the lining fabric, or Velcro, prior to sewing the lining to the cute fabric when you sew the side with pockets way before.)
+It didn’t work out well, mostly because I can’t find the second die for my snap press.
+But you can add one to the lining fabric, or Velcro, before sewing the lining to the cute fabric when you sew the side with pockets way before.)

-Fold over the corner carefully as you are sewing, just slightly so it all fits.
+Step 25: Fold over the corner carefully as you sew, just slightly so it all fits.

-The very last step is the strap (and zipper, except I ran out of time and didn’t get to mine — I’ll mention it briefly in a minute but I don’t have pictures).
+The last step is the strap (and zipper, except I ran out of time and didn’t get to mine — I’ll mention it briefly in a minute, but I don’t have pictures).

-Tuck the unfinished edges of your sides in, and put the strap down in between them.
+Step 26: Tuck the unfinished edges of your sides in and put the strap down between them.
 Sew across to finish them and sew the strap on.

-To do a zipper, you will simply pin it to the inside of each edge of the bag, and sew it like you did the previous one.
-If and when I get around to adding mine, I’ll take pictures and put them in here.
+Step 27: To do a zipper, you will simply pin it to the inside of each edge of the bag and sew it like the previous one.

 Then, your bag is done!
 How awesome is that?
 The diaper bag tutorial wasn’t that hard, was it?